project-chip/connectedhomeip/examples/lock-app/nrf5/README.md

 **Button #1** can be used to initiate a OTA software update as well as to reset the device to a default state.

-A brief press of Button #1 instructs the device to perform a software update query to the Nest service.
-Should the service indicate a software update is  available, the device will download the corresponding software image file.
-This feature is only available once the device completed the pairing process.
-While software update is running, another brief press on Button #1 will abort it.

 Pressing and holding Button #1 for 6 seconds initiates a factory reset.
 After an initial period of 3 seconds, all four LED will flash in unison to signal the pending reset.
 Holding the button past 6 seconds will cause the device to reset its persistent configuration and initiate a reboot.
 The reset action can be cancelled by releasing the button at any point before the 6 second limit.